manifold-systems/manifold/docs/faq.md

 Yes.
 Please refer to the [Setup](http://manifold.systems/docs.html#setup) instructions.

 #### Q: Does Manifold provide IDE support?
 Yes.
-[IntelliJ IDEA](https://plugins.jetbrains.com/plugin/10057-manifold) provides comprehensive support for Manifold.
+The [Manifold plugin](https://plugins.jetbrains.com/plugin/10057-manifold) provides comprehensive support for **IntelliJ IDEA** and **Android Studio**.

-Download / Update the plugin directly from within IntelliJ:
+Download / Update the plugin directly from within the IDE:

 <kbd>Settings</kbd> ➜ <kbd>Plugins</kbd> ➜ <kbd>Marketplace</kbd> ➜ search: `Manifold`

->Note: IntelliJ notifies you within 24 hours when an update is available and gives you the opportunity to sync.
+>Note: The IDE notifies you within 24 hours when an update is available and gives you the opportunity to sync.

 #### Q: Do I really need a license for the IntelliJ plugin?
 The [IntelliJ plugin](https://plugins.jetbrains.com/plugin/10057-manifold/) is offered separately via the JetBrains